 Chicken with Artichokes and Israeli Couscous is a tasty easy weeknight meal that can be on the table in about 30 minutes!

 Have you made Israeli Couscous or Pearl Couscous?
 It’s more like pasta and a delicious alternative to standard Moroccan couscous!

 - It’s a simple skillet dinner that’s packed full of flavor.

 - Served over Israeli couscous instead of rice or noodles, both components are ready in about 30 minutes.

 - If you’re like me, you make the same chicken recipes over and over.
 This recipe is a yummy way to shake up your menu.

-I spotted this recipe for Chicken with Artichokes over Israeli Couscous in one of the earliest issues of the now-defunct Everyday Food magazine.
+I spotted this recipe for Chicken with Couscous in one of the earliest issues of the now-defunct Everyday Food magazine.
 Totally enamored by the look of the Israeli couscous, I scoured the city for some to no avail.
-Back then, I resorted to a mail-order source but now can find it easily in some of the higher-end grocery stores.
+Back in 2011, I resorted to a mail-order source but now can find it easily in most grocery stores.